peterparkedcar165/minecraft_mod_ideas/README.md

 ✨ Fairy: Standing around flowers or in light levels of above 6 grants Damage Reduction, slow regeneration, and cooldown reduction.

 # Effects 💭:
+Deadly Poison: Identical to the regular Poison, except this one kills.

+Confused: Reduced Follow Range if mob by 50%, take increased damage from ...?

 # Potions 💭: